-In addition to clients, Stram said clients’ children and grandchildren who have recently graduated with a degree in finance are another potential source for next-generation advisors.
-Because many graduates are searching for higher profile careers in financial services, such as investment banking, a branch manager may need to work harder to sell them on the benefits of becoming an independent advisor.
+In addition to clients, Stram said clients’ children and grandchildren who have recently graduated with a degree in finance are another potential source for next-generation financial professionals.
+Because many graduates are searching for higher profile careers in financial services, such as investment banking, a branch manager may need to work harder to sell them on the benefits of becoming an independent financial professional.

 Look Outside the Industry

-In addition to being a client, Cunningham also represents another potentially overlooked source for prospective advisors — professionals, particularly women, who are transitioning from one career to another.
+In addition to being a client, Cunningham also represents another potentially overlooked source for prospective associates — professionals, particularly women, who are transitioning from one career to another.

-Despite studies that show most female clients prefer to work with female advisors, there is a nationwide shortage of women in the financial advisor ranks.
-A recent study conducted by Cerulli Associates revealed women make up just 14 percent of total advisors and brokers and 28 percent of new advisors entering the industry.
+Despite studies that show most female clients prefer to work with female financial professionals, there is a nationwide shortage of women in their ranks.
+A recent study conducted by Cerulli Associates revealed women make up just 14 percent of total financial professionals and brokers and 28 percent of new professionals entering the industry.